nevmerzhitsky/headless-metatrader4/README.md

 vncserver :1
 ```

 Set a password for connection and test the connection to `<host>:5901` from your machine by a VNC client.
-These steps inspired by https://medium.com/google-cloud/linux-gui-on-the-google-cloud-platform-800719ab27c5, if you catch any issue try to read the article first.
+These steps inspired by [an article](https://medium.com/google-cloud/linux-gui-on-the-google-cloud-platform-800719ab27c5), if you catch any issue try to read the article first.

 Stop the vncserver because we will create a service soon: `vncserver -kill :1`.